Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Other work visas include more specialist visas that target specific industries or categories of visa applicants.

-For example, the Innovator visa is for entrepreneurs wishing to start and run an innovative business in the UK.
-For this visa, you must receive endorsement from an approved body, as well as at least £50,000 in investment funds.
+For example, the Innovator Founder visa is for entrepreneurs wishing to start and run an innovative business in the UK.
+For this visa, you must receive endorsement from an approved body, as well as investment funds.
+There is no minimum amount you need to show in investment funds, but must prove your business plan you is viable.
+Previously the minimum amount was at least £50,000.

 Also available are the International Sportsperson visa, for those who intend to work in the professional sports industry, and the Minister of Religion visa, for those who wish to work within a religious faith community.